horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/privacy/are-users-anonymous-when-transacting-on-unstoppable.md

    While Bitcoin comes with some level of privacy, Ethereum is fully open and understanding this part is crucial in order to be able to create a reliable privacy strategy.

-The points above are by no means a complete overview of privacy aspects and there are some other privacy points (covering more advanced concepts) but we believe that most people would not really need to know about them at this point.
+The points above are by no means a complete overview of privacy aspects and there are some other more advanced privacy points.